sandravgabriel/list-randomizer/README.md

 ## 📱 Adaptive UI

-This template utilizes Material 3 Adaptive components to create user interfaces that respond to different screen sizes and orientations, focusing on a common list-detail pattern.
+List Randomizer utilizes Material 3 Adaptive components to create user interfaces that respond to different screen sizes and orientations, focusing on a common list-detail pattern.

 *   **`NavigableListDetailPaneScaffold`:** The core of the adaptive layout is the `NavigableListDetailPaneScaffold`.
 This component from the Material 3 Adaptive library automatically adjusts the layout based on available screen width.
     *   On **smaller screens** (like most phones in portrait mode), it typically displays a single pane (e.g., the list of items).
 Selecting an item navigates to its detail view, replacing the list.